livingstonlarus/livingstonlarus.github.io/otobotto/paper/06-human-in-the-loop-and-progressive-autonomy.md

 #### 6.1.1 Sophisticated Confidence Scoring Mechanism

-The confidence scoring mechanism is a critical component that differentiates Ōtobotto from other AI systems.
-Unlike simplistic approaches that rely solely on language model probabilities, Ōtobotto employs a sophisticated multi-factor confidence assessment:
+The confidence scoring mechanism is a critical component that differentiates Otobotto from other AI systems.
+Unlike simplistic approaches that rely solely on language model probabilities, Otobotto employs a sophisticated multi-factor confidence assessment:

 **Sources of Confidence Data:**
 - **Model Probability Analysis**: Base confidence derived from language model token prediction probabilities, but normalized and calibrated based on empirical performance data